SCHOOL FACULTY AND STAFF

 Risë has lived in Monteverde since 2003, she taught at MFS and the Cloud Forest School and served as Assistant Director of MFS.
 In 2016 she returned to Maryland, US; where she taught preschool age and younger children in three capacities: leading bilingual and baby storytimes for families at two local libraries, teaching Spanish to all students ages two to five at a local preschool where both of her sons attended, and leading Tinkergarten outdoor exploration classes for families at a local park.
 “My husband, Dario Cuevas and I are thrilled that our family will now be returning to Monteverde and the MFS community after about two-and-a-half years in Maryland.
 My mother, Beth Edelstein, will now be living with us, and we all look forward to reconnecting with old friends and making new ones!”
 Says Risë (2019).

-Bethany Elmore – Grades 3/4 Assistant
+Bethany Elmore – Physical Education and Grades 1-4 Science

 Bethany has been living in the Monteverde area since 2006.
 Originally from Georgia, she graduated with a B.S. from Valdosta State University.
 After graduation she came to the University of Georgia-San Luis campus to work as a resident naturalist.
 She has also been in informal education for many years, leading the Adopt a Stream Program and working as a group coordinator for the Monteverde Institute.
 She also helps with reforestation activities and educational talks for the Bellbird Biological Corridor.
 Bethany began helping at MFS in 2012 with English as a Second Language and has been the 3/4 teacher assistant since 2015.
 She lives with her husband, Adan, and two fantastic boys who both attend MFS.
 They love hiking, bird watching, and dancing together.